 Northwest Arkansas is the signature region for scenic beauty that defines Arkansas as the Natural State.
 Beaver Lake, the Ozark Mountains, numerous rivers and streams are destinations for family and friends who like to surround the wedding event with an outdoor adventure.
 Hiking, mountain biking, canoeing, kayaking, boating and a plethora of water sports.

-Eureka Springs is a very scenic, 40 mile drive from the Northwest Arkansas metropolitan area along Highway 62 and has been a tourist destination for generations.
-Recognized as the “Wedding Capital of The South”, that fact is enhanced by such facts as this village being a Top 25 Arts Destination by American Style Magazine and listed on the National Register of Historic Places.
+Eureka Springs is romantically scenic and has been a tourist destination for generations.
+Recognized as the “Wedding Capital of The South”, that fact is enhanced by such facts as this village being a Top 25 Arts Destination by American Style Magazine and having the entire community listed on the National Register of Historic Places.

 Fayetteville is home of the Razorbacks, the University of Arkansas and the Walton Arts Center.
 The region fosters entrepreneurial spirit that founded such companies as Walmart and Tyson foods and was foundational in inspiring leaders such a William Fulbright and William Jefferson Clinton.